aws/karpenter-provider-aws/website/content/en/preview/upgrade/upgrade-guide.md

 Karpenter is a controller that runs in your cluster, but it is not tied to a specific Kubernetes version, as the Cluster Autoscaler is.
 Use your existing upgrade mechanisms to upgrade your core add-ons in Kubernetes and keep Karpenter up to date on bug fixes and new features.
-This guide contains information needed to upgrade to the latest release of Karpenters, along with compatibility issues you need to be aware of when upgrading from earlier Karpenter versions.
+This guide contains information needed to upgrade to the latest release of Karpenter, along with compatibility issues you need to be aware of when upgrading from earlier Karpenter versions.

 ### Upgrading to v0.32.0+